2017 Las Vegas shooting: Final investigative report

 On August 3, 2018, Clark County Sheriff Joe Lombardo held a press conference on the release of the LVMPD Criminal Investigative Report of the October 1 Mass Casualty Shooting.
-He said the 10-month investigation had revealed no evidence of conspiracy or a second gunman, and that the gunman's motive had not been definitely determined.
-Lombardo said "What we have been able to answer are the questions of who, what, when, where and how... what we have not been able to definitively answer is why Stephen Paddock committed this act."
+He said the 10-month investigation had revealed no evidence of conspiracy or a second gunman, and that Paddock's motive had not been definitely determined.
+Lombardo said, "What we have been able to answer are the questions of who, what, when, where, and how ... what we have not been able to definitively answer is why Stephen Paddock committed this act."
 A report published by the FBI's Behavioral Analysis Unit in January 2019 said that "there was no single or clear motivating factor" for the shooting.

 Aftermath

 Misinformation, fake news, and conspiracy theories

-Following the shooting, misinformation and fake news about the shooter's identity and motive went viral on social media:
+After the shooting, misinformation and fake news about the shooter's identity and motive went viral on social media: